firtoz/tab-canopy/README.md

 - **Developer Tools**: Built-in dev tools panel for debugging and state inspection
 - **Multi-browser Support**: Compatible with Chrome and Firefox

+See [TODO.md](TODO.md) for the roadmap of planned features and improvements.

 ## Tech Stack

 - **Framework**: [WXT](https://wxt.dev/) - Modern WebExtension framework